secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 helm upgrade --namespace securecodebox-system --install auto-discovery-kubernetes secureCodeBox/auto-discovery-kubernetes --set config.containerAutoDiscovery.enabled=true
 ```

-Then annotate the `default` namespace to enable the autodiscovery in that default.
+Then annotate the `default` namespace to enable the autodiscovery feature for the namespace.
 There are three so called `resourceInclusionModes`.
-These controll which resources the autodiscovery will scan.
+These control which resources the autodiscovery will scan.
 - enabled-per-namespace (default)
 - enabled-per-resource
 - scan-all (scans every service and/ or container in the whole cluster!)